Defining Disability Diversity in Society

 Companies that include people with disabilities in their diversity programs increase their competitive advantage.

 People with disabilities add to the variety of viewpoints needed to be successful and bring effective solutions to today's business challenges.
-The American economy is made stronger when all segments of the population are included in the workforce and in the customer base.
+The economy is made stronger when all segments of the population are included in the workforce and in the customer base.